 The Loveland Recreation Trail encircles the "Gateway to the Rockies," offering views of the mountains and access to many of Loveland's natural treasures.
 While the trail is mostly complete, there are some on-road connecting segments.
-Contact Loveland's Parks and Recreations Department for the latest developments (see the Related Links box).
+Contact Loveland's Parks and Recreation Department for the latest developments (see the Related Links box).

-Parking can be found at the community parks along the trail: Centennial Park (977 W 1st Street), Fairgrounds Park (700 S. Railroad Avenue) and Seven Lakes Park (1975 Park Drive).
+Parking can be found at the community parks along the trail: Centennial Park (977 W. 1st Street), Fairgrounds Park (700 S. Railroad Avenue) and Seven Lakes Park (1975 Park Drive).
 Parking can also be found in Boyd Lake State Park (3720 N. County Road 11), although a day pass is required to enter the park.